50 Most Valuable Dimes Worth Money

 • 1996-W Roosevelt dime – Coin collectors scrambled to gather up dimes from 1996.
 It was a limited release in commemoration of the 50th anniversary of the Roosevelt U.S. dime.
 Only 1.4 million 1996 Roosevelt dimes were struck at the West Point Mint.

 • 1965 90% Silver Roosevelt dime error – Exactly how many silver transitional error coins exist is unknown.
 Still, when the Roosevelt dime changed its composition from silver to copper-nickel at the end of 1964, a few 1965 dimes were made with silver before the planchets were changed.
-In excellent condition, the value of a 1965 Roosevelt silver dime error is $9,000.
+In excellent condition, prices for 1965 Roosevelt silver dime errors is $9,000.

 The Roosevelt Dime

-When hunting for valuable dimes, there are three main characteristics you’ll want to look at closely: the coin’s year, which will tell you if it’s silver or not, the condition, and the mint mark.
+When hunting for valuable dimes, there are three main characteristics you’ll want to look at closely: the coin’s year, which will tell you if it’s silver or not, the condition of the specimen, and the mint mark.

 Mint Mark